-- Prescribed name or where no name is prescribed, a name or a description of the food sufficient to indicate the true nature of the food. - Lot identification. - Name and business address in Australia or New Zealand of the supplier. - Mandatory warning and advisory statements and declarations, specified in Standard 1.2.3 and any other warning and advisory statements specified elsewhere in the ANZFSC. - Ingredient listing. - Date marking. - Nutrition information panel. - Percentage labeling (characterizing ingredient/s and component/s). - Directions for use or storage where, for reasons of public health and safety, consumers need appropriate directions for use or storage of the food; and - Country of Origin must be stated on products made and sold in Australia, other than food products from New Zealand.
+- a.
+Name of Food - b.
+Lot identification. - c.
+Name and business address in Australia or New Zealand of the supplier. - d.
+Mandatory warning and advisory statements and declarations, specified in Standard 1.2.3 and any other warning and advisory statements specified elsewhere in the ANZFSC. - e.
+Ingredient listing. - f.
+Date marking. - g.
+Storage conditions and directions for use - h.
+Nutrition information panel. - i.
+Percentage labeling (characterizing ingredient/s and component/s). - j.
+Directions for use or storage where, for reasons of public health and safety, consumers need appropriate directions for use or storage of the food; and - k.
+Country of Origin must be stated on products sold in Australia, other than food products from New Zealand.